Klortiz/cse15l-lab-reports/lab4.md

 ![image](https://user-images.githubusercontent.com/122419405/221388009-7a44d241-98fb-4435-8c2e-5cb84d2f4b37.png)

-I typed `nano ListExamples.java`, and pressed the `<down>` arrow key all the way down to manually count the lines from bottom up and exactly locate the problem.
+I typed `nano ListExamples.java` and pressed the `<down>` arrow key all the way down (49 times) to manually count the lines from bottom up and exactly locate the problem.
-> Also, nano displays the number of lines of the file before you start moving around.
+> Also, nano displays the number of lines of the file before you even start moving around, but because I didn't realize when I did this the first time, I'll report what I did instead.

-So, this is line 42 (the problem according to JUnit).
+So, from line 49, 7 `<up>` keys got me to this is line 42 (the problem according to JUnit).

 ![image](https://user-images.githubusercontent.com/122419405/221388092-aa9cbd21-cced-463d-b2c8-bf4ab34a9729.png)